The award was first launched in 2017 to encourage the progress to a world powered by renewable energy and accessible energy for all.

 Applications must demonstrate applicability, impact, sustainability and scalability in how they support the renewable energy transformation to achieve 100% renewables at local, regional or global scales.
 Innovative ideas will be given preference over incremental improvement projects.

-Listen to our podcasts from 2017 about the Renewable Transformation Challenge:
+Listen to our podcasts about the Renewable Transformation Challenge:

 - About the Challenge background, prize and judging panel with Joanna Costello and Fernanda Ogochi

 - Learn about the judging criteria with Yogi Goswami and Joanna Costello